samply/sample-locator/README.md

 #### Build local Docker image

-Now you can build a local Docker image for the Sample Locator:

-        docker build . -t sample-locator --no-cache
+See the "Build" section above for instructions on re-building the Docker image.

-If you are running the Sample Locator from the [sample-locator-deployment repository](https://github.com/samply/sample-locator-deployment), you will need to modify the docker-compose.yml file, where you should replace the searchbroker-ui image with the image you just created.
+If you are running the Sample Locator from the [sample-locator-deployment repository](https://github.com/samply/sample-locator-deployment), you will need to modify the docker-compose.yml file, where you should replace the searchbroker-ui image with the "sample-locator" image that you just created.
 Then restart.